Already have an account? Login.

-Build a tenacious foundation in your muscles.
-In addition to stretching the hip flexors, the bridge strengthens the link between your lower back and glutes.
+The power bridge builds a tenacious foundation in your muscles.
+In addition to stretching the hip flexors, the power bridge strengthens the link between your lower back and glutes.
 Add this core, glute and inner thigh building powerhouse to your cycling endurance training.

 Lying on your back, bend your knees and place your heels near your glutes.
 Arms should be at your sides, palms down.
 In one smooth motion, squeeze your glutes, raise your hips off the floor and push up from your heels to form a straight line from shoulders to knees; toes come off the floor slightly.
 Hold for two seconds.
 Keeping your toes raised, lower yourself three-quarters of the way to complete one rep. Do 20 repetitions or as many as your heart desires.